-Contact Council's Animal Services team on 4732 7543 during business hours for advice and information.
+Contact Council's Animal Services team on 4732 7543 during business hours for advice and information, or

 - Find animal ownership forms

 - report a dog attack - call Council on 4732 7777 or the police as soon as possible

 - enquire about your lost cat or dog - call Hawkesbury Animal Shelter (Mulgrave Rd, McGraths Hill) on 4560 4644